DFE-Digital/teaching-vacancies/documentation/deployments.md

 ### Default tag

-If no docker image tag is specified, the makefile defaults to using the `master` tag - as specified in the makfile's `terraform-app-init:` target
+If no docker image tag is specified, the makefile defaults to using the `main` tag - as specified in the makfile's `terraform-app-init:` target

 ### Refresh an environment with updated Parameter Store secrets